Sarnath: 18th century: rediscovery and looting

-Very few Buddhists remained in India after their persecution and expulsion at the end of the 12th century by the Ghurids.
-Buddhists from Tibet, Burma, and Southeast Asia continued to make pilgrimages to South Asia from the 13th to the 17th centuries, but their most common destination was Bodh Gaya and not Sarnath.
+Few Buddhists remained in Northern India and the Gangetic Plains after their persecution and expulsion at the end of the 12th century by the Ghurids and Brahminical forces.
+However, Buddhists from Tibet, Burma, and Southeast Asia continued to make pilgrimages to South Asia from the 13th to the 17th centuries, but their most common destination was Bodh Gaya and not Sarnath.
 Sarnath continued to be a place of pilgrimage for Jains, however.
-A 17th-century Jain manuscript written in 1612 CE (the Tirthakalpa, by Jinaprabha Suri) describes a Jain temple in Varanasi as being located close to "a famous Bodisattva sanctuary" at a place called dharmeksā.
-This Sanskrit word translates to "pondering of the law", and clearly refers to the Dhamek Stupa.
+A 17th-century Jain manuscript written in 1612 CE (the Tirthakalpa, by Jinaprabha Suri) describes a Jain temple in Varanasi as being located close to "a famous Bodhisattva sanctuary" at a place called dharmeksā.
+This Sanskrit word translates to "pondering of the law", and clearly refers to the Dhamek Stupa."

-India experienced an increase in visitation by European people in the late 18th century.
-In 1778, William Hodges became possibly the first British landscape painter to visit India.
-While there, he made careful observations of the art and architecture he encountered.
+By the late 18th century, India experienced an increase in visitation by Europeans.
+In 1778, William Hodges became possibly the first British landscape painter to visit.
+He made careful observations of the art and architecture he encountered.
 He published an illustrated book about his travels in India in 1794.
-In his book, he described mosques and other Islamic architecture, Hindu temples, and Greek-inspired columns.
+In his book, he described Islamic mosques and architecture, Hindu temples, and Greek-inspired columns.
 Hodges also briefly described the Dhamek Stupa, although he mistook it to be a ruined Hindu temple.

 In what is the first incontrovertible modern reference to the ruins at Sarnath, Jonathan Duncan (a charter member of the Asiatic Society and later Governor of Bombay) described the discovery of a green marble reliquary encased in a sandstone box in the relic chamber of a brick stupa at that location.
 The reliquary was discovered in January 1794, during the dismantling of a stupa (referred to by Alexander Cunningham as stupa "K" or the "Jagat Singh stupa", later identified as the Dharmarajika Stupa) by employees of Zamindar Jagat Singh (the dewan of Maharaja Chait Singh, the Raja of Benares).
 Duncan published his observations in 1799.

 The reliquary contained a few bones and some pearls, which were subsequently thrown into the Ganges river.
 The reliquary itself has also disappeared, although the outer sandstone box was replaced in the relic chamber, where it was rediscovered by Cunningham in 1835.
 The bricks of the stupa were hauled off and used for the construction of the market in Jagatganj, Varanasi.
 Jagat Singh and his crew also removed a large part of the facing of the Dhamek Stupa, and removed several Buddha statues which he retained at his house in Jagatganj.